fpdavis/Structure-Forge/README.md

   - Reassign item to a different room from the details panel
 - **Ability to drag and drop objects from one room to another**
   - From list to list, or via canvas drop target
+- Autosave support (and conflict handling with localStorage)

 ### 3) Interaction + UX improvements (medium)
 - **Lock/freeze objects to prevent accidental edits**